agentheath/portfolio/writing/mobile_app/checklist.md

-- [ ] Does your app use MHDS (XDS Mobile) and follow the guidance/standards outlined in the [dimsum](https://www.internalfb.com/dimsum/xds/mhds-for-engineers)?
-Does your app support the following critical accessibility features?
+- [ ] Does your app use our internal design specifications?
+- [ ] Does your app support the following critical accessibility features?
     - [ ] Text legibility
     - [ ] Color contrast
     - [ ] Touch targets
-    - [ ] Dark mode support
+    - [ ] Dark mode
     {: style='list-style-type: none'}
 - [ ] Is your app properly formatted for mobile screen sizes?
     - [ ] No excessive horizontal scrolling